Salt & Wind Travel

 The Ways Zurich Won Me Over

 And Zurich did right by me.
-In my mind they city was all business all day.
+In my mind, the city was all business all day.
 But my recent trip there taught me that Zurich is so much more than that.
-Museums, opera, high end shopping, lots of history, very international, and a bustling city neighboring a lake so, no matter how hard you’re working, you’re only a few steps from tranquility.
+It has museums, opera, high-end shopping, lots of history, is very international, and is a bustling city neighboring a lake, so no matter how hard you’re working, you’re only a few steps from tranquility.

 The Location

-And, since Switzerland’s in the middle of Europe, well, you can do as I did and use the city as a jumping-off point to then head elsewhere.
+And, since Switzerland is in the middle of Europe, well, you can do as I did and use the city as a jumping-off point to then head elsewhere.
 Oh, and the city itself?
-It’s right next to one of those icy blue lakes and makes the most of its situation, meaning you can culture yourself in the historic old town then lunch lakeside with locals.
+It’s right next to one of those icy blue lakes and makes the most of its situation, meaning you can culture yourself in the historic old town, then have lunch lakeside with locals.

 The People